About > General Policies

 With respect to actions taken regarding Sanctions on Certificate, no request for reconsideration may be made on a matter already reviewed and decided by the Diplomates and Surgeons in Practice Committee unless the underlying state action has been modified or changed.

 Within these guidelines, any applicant, candidate or diplomate who considers an action of the ABS adverse to his or her interest, or to be based upon unfairness, inconsistency or discrimination, may request reconsideration.
 The request must be made in writing within 90 days of receipt of notice from the ABS of the action in question.
-Requests must be sent by mail to the ABS office (no e-mails or faxes).
+Requests must be sent by mail or by email to the ABS office (no faxes).
 The request may be accompanied by such documentation as the requestor considers appropriate to support the request.
 The request for reconsideration will be brought before the Diplomates and Surgeons in Practice Committee at its next regular meeting.
 Within 30 days following the meeting, the requestor shall be notified, in writing, of the Diplomates and Surgeons in Practice Committee action and the reasons therefore.

 The decision of the Diplomates and Surgeons in Practice Committee shall be considered final unless the complainant, within 30 days after having been advised thereof, gives written notification to the ABS that they wish to institute a Personal Appeal, requests a hearing, and sets forth the reasons for disagreement with the findings of the Diplomates and Surgeons in Practice Committee.